Past Perfect Continuous

 Mike wanted to sit down because he had been standing all day at work.

-James had been teaching at the university for more than a year before he left for Asia.
+James had been teaching at the university for more than a year before he left

 A: How long had you been studying Turkish before you moved to Ankara?